Free for BC Police Officers, all others $25.00

 - Explain the role of the automated external defibrillators (AEDs).

-- Explain medically high-risk CEW discharge.
+- Explain medically high-risk CEW discharge and medical considerations if physiological effects/injuries occur.

 - Define emotionally disturbed persons.